- Concrete Countertop Home

 Most concrete countertop contractors will have standard samples on hand and offer custom color samples.
 If you are interested in seeing color samples, contact a local contractor for more information.

-Standard color samples (and remember each contractor's samples will be different) runs in the $25-$50 range.
+Standard color samples (and remember each contractor's samples will be different) run in the $25-$50 range.
 Custom color samples runs $75-$150 and up.
+In most cases, the price of samples is applied against the cost of the order.